Skip to main content

 If you searched for “make podcast from PDF for free”, you already know what you want: a real free option, not a 24-hour trial that demands a credit card on signup, and not a watermarked output that pushes you toward an upgrade after one episode.
 This guide is the no-fluff walkthrough — exactly what the free tier of Podhoc gives you, what it does not, and how to get your first PDF-to-podcast episode generated in under five minutes.

 You will not be asked for a card.
 You will not be limited to one episode.
-You will not get a synthetic monotone read-aloud — Podhoc generates pedagogical, multi-voice audio shaped by the format you pick.
+You will not get a synthetic monotone read-aloud — Podhoc generates pedagogical audio with a natural AI voice, shaped by the format you pick (multiple voices with Creator/Pro).

 What “free” actually means on Podhoc